Go-Coach: History

+In December 2023, the company was sold to Derbyshire-based Hulleys of Baslow, but retained the Go-Coach branding, fleet and staff.
+Within a year however, Hulleys sold the operation back to previous owner and founder Austin Blackburn.

-Garages and services
+Garages, fleet and services

 Go-Coach run services from a single depot Swanley which runs a mixture of commercial and school services as well as services operated on behalf of Kent County Council with a total of 40 routes.
 Go Coach operate a number of rural services across Kent and as such, a number of their services operate at very low frequencies with limited operating hours.
 Go Coach are also the main bus operator in the town of Sevenoaks (since Arriva Southern Counties withdrew a number of their Sevenoaks routes in April 2019) and currently run and operate Sevenoaks bus station.

 Go-Coach currently operate the following services (excluding school services):

+The fleet consists of Optare Solo, Optare Solo SR, Switch Metrocity (formerly known as the Optare Metrocity), Optare Versa, Optare Tempo, Mellor Sigma 10, Mellor Sigma 7, ADL Enviro200 MMC, ADL Enviro400, Ford Tourneo, Fiat Ducato, and shortly, the RB6.

 Go2 Sevenoaks

 Since April 2020, Go-Coach have operated the Go2 demand responsive service in Sevenoaks in partnership with ViaVan.
 The service is designed to allow passengers to hail buses to their locations to remove the need for unnecessary bus operations.